-- (a) from the CEOs and the CFOs or Financial Controllers ("FCs") of the Food & Beverage and Publishing & Printing business divisions of the Company and the CFO of the Company that the financial records of the Group have been properly maintained and the financial statements for the year ended 30 September 2015 give a true and fair view of the Group's operations and finances; - (b) from the CEOs and the CFOs or FCs of the Food & Beverage and Publishing & Printing business divisions of the Company and the CFO and Group Company Secretary of the Company that the system of internal controls in place for the Group is adequate and effective as at 30 September 2015 to address financial, operational, compliance and information technology risks which the Group considers relevant and material to its operations; and - (c) from the CEOs and CFOs or FCs of the Food & Beverage and Publishing & Printing business divisions of the Company and the Group Company Secretary who oversees risk management that the risk management system in place for the Group is adequate and effective as at 30 September 2015 to address risks which the Group considers relevant and material to its operations.
+- (a) from the CEOs and the Chief Financial Officers ("CFOs") or Financial Controllers ("FCs") of the Food & Beverage and Publishing & Printing business divisions of the Company and the Chief Financial Officer of the Company that as at 30 September 2016 the financial records of the Group have been properly maintained and the financial statements for the year ended 30 September 2016 give a true and fair view of the Group's operations and finances; - (b) from the CEOs and the CFOs or FCs of the Food & Beverage and Publishing & Printing business divisions of the Company and the Chief Financial Officer of the Company that as at 30 September 2016 the system of internal controls in place for the Group is adequate and effective to address financial, operational, compliance and information technology risks which the Group considers relevant and material to its operations; and - (c) from the CEOs and CFOs or FCs of the Food & Beverage and Publishing & Printing business divisions of the Company and the Company Secretary who oversees risk management that as at 30 September 2016 the risk management system in place for the Group is adequate and effective to address risks which the Group considers relevant and material to its operations.

-Based on the system of internal controls established and maintained by the Group, work performed by internal and external auditors and reviews performed by management and various Board Committees and assurance from the CEOs and the CFOs or FCs of the Food & Beverage and Publishing & Printing business divisions of the Company and the CFO and the Group Company Secretary of the Company, the Board, with the concurrence of the AC, is of the opinion that the Group's internal controls were adequate as at 30 September 2015 to address financial, operational, compliance and information technology risks, which the Group considers relevant and material to its operations.
+Based on the internal controls established and maintained by the Group, work performed by internal and external auditors, reviews performed by management and various Board Committees and assurance from the CEOs, the CFOs or FCs of the Food & Beverage and Publishing & Printing business divisions of the Company and the Chief Financial Officer of the Company, the Board, with the concurrence of the AC, is of the opinion that as at 30 September 2016 the Group's internal controls were adequate and effective to address financial, operational, compliance and information technology risks, which the Group considers relevant and material to its operations.

-Based on the risk management framework established and assurance from the CEOs and the CFOs or FCs of the Food & Beverage and Publishing & Printing business divisions of the Company and the Group Company Secretary of the Company who oversees risk management, the Board is of the view that the Group's risk management system was adequate and effective as at 30 September 2015 to address risks which the Group considers relevant and material to its operations.
+Based on the risk management framework established and assurance from the CEOs and the CFOs or FCs of the Food & Beverage and Publishing & Printing business divisions of the Company and the Company Secretary who oversees risk management, the Board is of the view that as at 30 September 2016 the Group's risk management system was adequate and effective to address risks which the Group considers relevant and material to its operations.